 The University's computer facilities are used subject to the Code of Conduct for Users of the Student Computing Environment.
 Conduct in contravention with the code, will be dealt with in accordance with the provisions thereof.
-The code can be viewed at https://www1.up.ac.za/cs/groups/staff/@public/documents/document/mdaw/mda0/~edisp/004227.pdf.
+The code can be viewed at -www.up.ac. za/services/it/documentation/docs/ITS1208.pdf.
 All users of the Student Computing Labs must read and agree to the Code of Conduct prior to the use of the computer facilities.
 A hard copy of the Code can be obtained on request at any of the computer laboratories.